vkehfdl1/-PCEO-AI-CLUB-competition-2nd/README.md

 - Code : All codes that members shared at this compeition.
 - Docs : Korean Explanation about this competition.
 - Submission : All submissions of this competition.

+## Warning
+Train and test data is on request due to the file size limit.
+Please contact me.